neurodata/neurodata.io/content/guides/annotate_fiji.md

 11. A black screen will appear - these are your annotations, don't worry if you can't see them.

 12. Save your annotations by choosing `Image Sequence...`, selecting `TIFF`, selecting a name, and choosing the folder for output.

-13. These images can now be ingested into our data store.
-For a guide on how to do this, please use <a href="https://github.com/neurodata/ndex" target="_blank" rel="noopener">ndex</a>, and follow the instructions through `Upload images (ndpush)`.